- Oops!Something went wrong.Please try again later.

 To quote Buffett, 'Ships will sail around the world but the Flat Earth Society will flourish.
 There will continue to be wide discrepancies between price and value in the marketplace...'
 One way to examine how market sentiment has changed over time is to look at the interaction between a company's share price and its earnings per share (EPS).

-During five years of share price growth, EastGroup Properties achieved compound earnings per share (EPS) growth of 17% per year.
-So the EPS growth rate is rather close to the annualized share price gain of 15% per year.
-Therefore one could conclude that sentiment towards the shares hasn't morphed very much.
-In fact, the share price seems to largely reflect the EPS growth.
+During five years of share price growth, EastGroup Properties achieved compound earnings per share (EPS) growth of 16% per year.
+The EPS growth is more impressive than the yearly share price gain of 12% over the same period.
+Therefore, it seems the market has become relatively pessimistic about the company.

 The company's earnings per share (over time) is depicted in the image below (click to see the exact numbers).

 We know that EastGroup Properties has improved its bottom line lately, but is it going to grow revenue?
 If you're interested, you could check this free report showing consensus revenue forecasts.

 What About Dividends?

 As well as measuring the share price return, investors should also consider the total shareholder return (TSR).
 The TSR is a return calculation that accounts for the value of cash dividends (assuming that any dividend received was reinvested) and the calculated value of any discounted capital raisings and spin-offs.
 So for companies that pay a generous dividend, the TSR is often a lot higher than the share price return.
 As it happens, EastGroup Properties's TSR for the last 5 years was 110%, which exceeds the share price return mentioned earlier.
 And there's no prize for guessing that the dividend payments largely explain the divergence!